naba-h/linux-privilege-escalation-enumeration-toolkit/README.md

 ---

-<span style="color:#00F7FF;">Real-World Application</span>
+<span style="color:#00F7FF;">Real-World Scenario</span>

-Consider a scenario where a user gains limited shell access on a Linux system.
+Consider a situation where an attacker or penetration tester gains limited shell access to a Linux system.

+At this stage, identifying privilege escalation vectors becomes the priority.

 Instead of manually executing dozens of enumeration commands, this tool:

-- Automates the discovery process
+- automates the discovery process
-- Surfaces critical findings instantly
+- surfaces critical findings immediately
-- Reduces the chance of missing escalation vectors
+- reduces the likelihood of missing vulnerabilities

-This significantly improves both efficiency and accuracy during security assessments.
+This results in faster, more accurate, and more reliable assessments.

 ---